CodeLouisville/code-louisville-org/README.md

 ### Student Section

 * Student success stories (showcase)
-* Annual cohort calendar with links to New Student Application
 * ~~Form for New Student Application (@Work)~~
 	* ~~Posts contact & personal info to @Work Solutions' database~~